Our purpose, functions, and activities

 Our Information Security Unit is responsible for the administration of Part 4 of the PDP Act.
 Part 4 of the PDP Act provides for the Victorian Protective Data Security Framework (VPDSF), Victorian Protective Data Security Standards (VPDSS), as well as a number of obligations for certain Victorian public entities.

-The Information Security team develops guidance on the VPDSF, VPDSS, and other information security matters, handles enquires from organisations, and engages directly with organisations to build capability.
+The Information Security team develops guidance on the VPDSF, VPDSS, and other information security matters, handles enquiries from organisations, and engages directly with organisations to build capability.

 The team also manages the Victorian Information Security Network, a platform for stakeholders across government and industry to discuss information security issues and initiatives.